liaoherui/AccuSNV/README.md

 One example with test data can be found in `local_analysis/test_local.sh`

-The second portion of WideVariant filters candidate SNVs based on data arrays generated in the first portion and generates a high-quality SNV table and a parsimony tree.
-This step is implemented with a custom python script.
+The second portion of AccuSNV filters candidate SNVs based on data arrays generated in the first portion and generates a high-quality SNV table and a parsimony tree.
+This step utilizes deep learning and is implemented with a custom Python script.
 More information can be found [here](readme_files/readme_local_main.md).

 ## Output